jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-with-quickmail.md

 Click on the chatbot at the lower right hand corner of your QuickMail account, type in your concern, and then click 'Escalate to Human'to reach out to Support.

+**Note: Support can only cancel accounts by domain, not by individual email address.
+For example, you cannot cancel emailA@domain.com while keeping emailB@domain.com.
+If domain.com is canceled, all email accounts associated with that domain will also be deleted.**

 Once the email accounts are canceled, you can remove your Gmail package by going to **Billing** → **Manage Subscription** → downgrade the Gmail package to 0.

 ## How to Add or Remove Email Forwarding?